BdEINSALyon/perm-maker/README.md

 A person has a name (which will be displayed in the table) and multiple availabilities.

-The abilities shown are deducted from the planning you set earlier.
+The availabilities shown are deducted from the planning you set earlier.
 It corresponds to a day and a time slot :

 - If multiple tasks are the same day and at the same time slot, only one availability will be showned.
 - If you have Task A on Monday from 10 to 11 and Task B from 10 to 12, two availabilities will be showned.
 Selecting only the largest WILL NOT allow the resource to be assigned the smallest.